 We have a splendid community centre with adjoining garden.
-Please read my article about communal hiring of the facility.
+Please email firstname.lastname@example.org to enquire about hiring the community centre.

 The Glasshouse, Parkview Estate, 161 Old Ford Road, London E2 9QB.